 The truth is, there’s such a broad umbrella of behaviours, and the severity can range from mild to severe, mental health is related to mental illness, but is not exclusive to it.
 Mental health can include personality disorders, depression, anxiety and more.
 But we should never label anyone as “crazy.”
 I think you could argue that we all suffer from mental health issues, at least we all will at some point in our lives.
 It’s incredibly common, but many of those that experience mental health issues often don’t talk about it because they think it is perceived as a weakness.

 And often, we judge others instead of accepting them because it’s easier to do so…

 For those suffering from mental health issues, life can feel perplexing and hopeless.
 Simple mistakes seem like huge mistakes.
 Most days feel overwhelming, even getting out of bed can feel like climbing up a mountain.

 People who don’t suffer from mental health issues may see them as lazy or impossible to motivate.
 The truth is everyone has bad days, but with people suffering from mental health a bad day can be debilitating.
 When these bad days are met with anger, this in turn can create another set of problems.

 People who suffer from mental health problems begin to internalise guilt and shame, and they start to self-loath.
 Eventually, if this is extreme enough it may lead to substance abuse such as alcoholism or drug abuse to self-medicate, and the cycle goes on…

-The truth is 1 in 4 people will experience a mental health problem of some kind each year in England.
+The truth is that 1 in 4 people will experience a mental health problem of some kind each year in England.
 1 in 6 people report experiencing a common mental health problem (like anxiety and depression) in any given week in the UK.

-Since the pandemic this has undoubtedly been higher.
+Since the pandemic, this has undoubtedly been higher!
 So why is there still so much stigma surrounding the issue?

 Perhaps it has to do with tradition?